Automattic/jetpack/readme.txt

 * SEO Tools: do not display any HTML tags in title meta tags.
 * Sync: avoid conflicts when two processes are synchronized to WordPress.com at the same time.
+* WordPress.com Block Editor: ensure that the Justify button works well on any paragraph using that button.

 --------